Graduate Employees' Organization 3550: Problems in Washington and rebuilding the union (19831985)

+2020 strike

-On September 3rd, 2020, following several months of advocating for a series of demands related to the COVID-19 pandemic and campus police, GEO 3550 issued strike authorization ballot to its members.
-The ballot was approved by membership, and the work stoppage officially began on September 8th.
+On September 3, 2020, following several months of advocating for a series of demands related to the COVID-19 pandemic and campus police, GEO 3550 issued strike authorization ballot to its members.
+The ballot was approved by membership, and the work stoppage officially began on September 8.

 The strike was the result of disagreements over the University of Michigan's pandemic response measures.
 GEO 3550 claimed the university's response was insufficient and demanded a series of policies including the right to work remotely, the extension of the graduate student childcare subsidy to unlicensed providers, the maintenance of healthcare coverage for students on leaves of absences at no extra cost, better support for international students at the university's International Center, degree timeline/funding extensions, and a $2,500 unconditional emergency grant.
 In response, the university insisted that a strike violated the "No Interference" article of GEO 3550's contract as well as Michigan's Public Employment Relations Act of 1947, which prohibits public employees from going on strike.

-After GEO 3550 members re-authorized the strike for a second week, U-M President Mark Schlissel announced on September 13th that the university was seeking a temporary restraining order and preliminary injunction against the labor union in the Washtenaw County Circuit Court in an attempt to bring the strike to a halt.
-GEO 3550 members had rejected the university's first offer in the first week of the strike, but the work stoppage officially ended on September 16th after members voted to accept the university's second offer.
+After GEO 3550 members re-authorized the strike for a second week, U-M President Mark Schlissel announced on September 13 that the university was seeking a temporary restraining order and preliminary injunction against the labor union in the Washtenaw County Circuit Court in an attempt to bring the strike to a halt.
+GEO 3550 members had rejected the university's first offer in the first week of the strike, but the work stoppage officially ended on September 16 after members voted to accept the university's second offer.